Alcohol Hand Spray

 The CDC (Centers for Disease Control and Prevention) says, "Washing hands with soap and water is the best way to get rid of germs in most situations."

-However, in a pinch when soap and water are not available "you can use an alcohol-based hand sanitizer that contains at least 60% alcohol."
+However, in a pinch when soap and water are not available an alcohol hand spray adds another tool to your hand hygiene arsenal.

 More About Alcohol Hand Spray: